peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 ### Issuer Metadata

 The Issuer MUST publish its Entity Configuration including the `acme_issuer` metadata within it.
-The body of the `acme_issuer` metadata is the ACME Directory, as defined in {{Section 7.1.1 of !RFC8555}}.
+The `acme_issuer` is the URL of the ACME Directory, as defined in {{Section 7.1.1 of !RFC8555}}.

 Requestors MUST use the ACME Directory provided in the Issuer's Entity